What is Artist Development?

 2. HOW will you become that artist?

 The questions are simple, but the answers are not.
-Do you know what genre you are in?
+Do you actually know what genre you are in?
 What your ideal show looks like?
-Whether you want to tour?
+Whether you really want to tour?
 Whether your songwriting is up to par?
 How about your show?
 Your recordings?
 Do you know how to book gigs, license songs, get them on the radio?
 Are you a member of a PRO?
 Do you know how to get people to your shows?
 Do you know how people make money in the New Music Industry?
 Do you know who to trust?

 And the hardest question of all: Where should you start?